Litoria havina

 Litoria havina is a species of frog in the subfamily Pelodryadinae.
 It is found in New Guinea.

 Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical swamps, subtropical or tropical moist montane forests, rivers, freshwater marshes, intermittent freshwater marshes, heavily degraded former forests, and canals and ditches.

 It is threatened by habitat loss.

 Description

 Litoria havina emits a whistling call of one long and two short notes.
-Males of the species have a fleshy nose spike.
+Males have a fleshy nose spike.